howardre/ORnearshore_groundfish/README.md

 - Analyses are available [here](code/TGAM_analysis.R/) and the bootstrapping is available [here](code/TGAM_bootstrap.R/)
 - There are relevant [TGAM functions](code/functions/TGAM_function.R/) used in the above scripts

-### Utility of combining fishery-independent and fishery-dependent data for spatiotemporal analyses in Oregon's groundfish fishery
+### Comparing fishery-independent and fishery-dependent data for analysis of the distributions of Oregon shelf groundfishes
 This section is a work-in-progress and uses the _confidential_ ODFW data.
 If access to the data is available, it can be converted to a useable format [here](code/Access_import.R/) and then [QC](code/Logbook-Ticket_QC.R/)'d.